breatheco-de/exercise-html5-form/README.md

 <p align="center"><img src="https://github.com/breatheco-de/html5-form/blob/master/preview.png?raw=true" height="300" /></p>

-2. Please, to use all the classes that bootstrap gives you to style your forms, you need almost no CSS of your own.
+2. In order to practice all the classes that bootstrap gives you to style your forms, you need almost no CSS of your own.
-3. You have to make sure all inputes are being used properly: Input type date, email, Input type number, etc.
+3. You have to make sure all inputs are being used properly: Input type date, email, input type number, etc.
 4. You also have to make sure to prevent and validate the form in all ways that HTML5 allows you (required inputs, formats, etc.).
-5. Use the input type=date, don't try to code your own date picker calendar.
+5. Use the input type="date", don't try to code your own date picker calendar.

 ## Resources